MatchUp-Berlin/matchup/README.md

 [![Product Name Screen Shot][product-screenshot]](http://matchup.vercel.app/)

-Looking for a fun and easy way to meet up and play sports with locals in your city?
-MatchUp makes it simple and quick to connect with other sports enthusiasts in your area so you can hit the court, field, or course in no time!
+Looking for a fun and easy way to meet up and play sports with locals in your city? <a href="matchup-landing.vercel.app">MatchUp</a> makes it simple and quick to connect with other sports enthusiasts in your area so you can hit the court, field, or course in no time!
 By requiring a small commitment deposit of 5€, we make sure that people that signed up to a MatchUp actually appear.
 If they do, the deposit gets refunded - but if not, it will be automatically donated to a local charity organization.